 Did you know that you if your business sells B2B or B2G you can sell your accounts receivable (AR) for immediate cash?
 This process is called “invoice factoring.”

-For businesses selling on 30, 60, or 90-day terms, invoice factoring can solve important cash flow problems, like meeting payroll, paying suppliers on time, and covering overhead.
+For businesses selling on 30, 60, 90-day or longer terms, invoice factoring can solve important cash flow problems, like meeting payroll, paying suppliers on time, and covering overhead.

 Factoring can also enable small businesses to take advantage of growth opportunities that require bridge capital.